Submit to the journal

 We invite you to use accessible language.
 When using technical terms please explain what they mean and how you are using them in your article.

-Does the piece represent new learning?
+Does your manuscript represent new learning?
 Are the authors able to reflect on the key learning from the article, and summarise it effectively?

 We recognise that it is not always clear whether learning is just new to you, or new to others as well.
 We are keen to ensure we support contributions that bring new learning to light wherever it has been inspired.
 A key point to consider before starting to write is whether you have some key learning points you want to share.
 Share this with us in your original expression of interest and, where needed, we can provide support to explore what your angle is.
 It may be that what is new is the people who have contributed to the learning, rather than the learning itself e.g. a collaborative piece that draws in the voices of all involved.

-Authors should be succinct as possible and refer to the article type descriptions in this journal guidance.
+Authors should be succinct as possible and refer to the article type descriptions in the author guidelines.
 Please note that the journal will not accept papers longer than 10,000 words and authors may be requested to revise their article before peer review to reduce the word count if it exceeds the article type limit.